minalchoudhary1210-pixel/Tableau-Project/README.md

 ## **Conclusion**

 This Tableau project provides a clear and comprehensive view of India’s growing EV market.
 By visualizing trends, geographic distribution, manufacturer performance, and policy-driven factors, the dashboard enables meaningful insights into the evolution of electric mobility in India.
-The project showcases strong capabilities in data storytelling, dashboard design, and analytical interpretation—making it a valuable addition to both academic and professional portfolios.
+The project showcases strong capabilities in data storytelling, dashboard design, and analytical interpretation making it a valuable addition to both academic and professional portfolios.